Getting Started with Vue

 Further Reading

-For more details on how Vue implements this reactivity, please refer to this article about the Virtual DOM (Data Object Model).
+For more details on how Vue implements this reactivity, please refer to the Vue documentation: Reactivity in Depth.

 ✓ Mark as Completed